lidatong/genstream/README.md

 ```

 ## Note on implementation
-Given a particular set of primitive operations (e.g. init and reduce), it is
+Given a particular set of primitive operations (e.g. `__init__` and `reduce`),
-possible to derive almost all stream ops in terms of one another.
+it is possible to derive almost all stream ops in terms of one another.

-However, the implementation of `Stream` instead makes calls to a corresponding
+However, the methods on `Stream` instead make calls to a corresponding
 `itertools` function whenever possible.
 This is primarily for performance
-reasons: itertools is a highly-optimized module written in C.
+reasons: itertools is a highly-optimized module implemented in C.